rabbitmq/rabbitmq-website/site/classic-queues.md

 Classic queues aim to provide reasonably good throughput in the majority of situations without configuration.
-However, some configuration is soemtimes useful.
+However, some configuration is sometimes useful.
 This section covers a few configurable values that affect stability, throughput, latency and I/O characteristics of a node.
 Consider getting accustomed to [benchmarking with PerfTest](https://rabbitmq.github.io/rabbitmq-perf-test/stable/htmlsingle/) in addition to get the most out of your queues.